-The Guelph Treasure was sold by a consortium of art dealers, some of whose members were Jewish, in 1935.
-SPK has subsequently conducted thorough scholarly research into the circumstances surrounding the purchase.
+The Guelph Treasure (Welfenschatz) was sold in 1935 by a consortium of dealers, some of whom were Jewish.
+The SPK therefore conducted intensive provenance research to examine the circumstances of the sale in detail.

 - Restitution Request „Guelph Treasure“ (Welfenschatz): Account of the established historical facts on the basis of the provenance research carried out by the Prussian Cultural Heritage Foundation (Stiftung Preußischer Kulturbesitz, SPK), As of 30.11.2010, Published 06.01.2015, Updated 05.10.2015 (PDF, 301 KB, in German)